What we are aiming for is difficult and often untried: to be made new again in the image of God…

 “Now if I drive out demons by Beelzebul, by whom do your followers drive them out?
 So then, they will be your judges.
 But if I drive out demons by the finger of God, then the kingdom of God has come upon you.”
 (Luke 11:19-20)

-Our inclination is not always ready to respond to correction, as in Jeremiah’s day.
-But that is what makes Christianity stand out: Even when we fight against it, it stands alone and carries on in being willing to rebuke itself for falling short of its own standards and ideals, in the face of temptation, failure and even demons.
+As in Jeremiah’s day, our inclination is not always ready to respond to correction.
+But that is what makes Christianity stand out: Even when we fight against it, Christianity stands alone and carries on in being willing to rebuke itself for falling short of its own standards and ideals, in the face of temptation, failure and even demons.
 Indeed, this is the significant difference, Chesterton once observed, between the world and the Church: the world has no standards by which to correct course and return to sanity.
 But the Church does.
+Looking at the course of what is happening today with “Cancel culture” and “laws” being made for dangerous whims, trends and fads, it is glaringly apparent that without submitting to God’s correction, the moral creature that God designed mankind to be turns to working out his own “morality” in perverse and hideous ways.
+The result is no return to sanity, but a plunge of society into insanity.

 “Now it is very right to rebuke our own race or religion for falling short of our own standards and ideals.
 But it is absurd to pretend that they fell lower than the other races and religions that professed the very opposite standards and ideals.
 There is a very real sense in which the Christian is worse than the heathen, the Spaniard worse than the Red Indian, or even the Roman potentially worse than the Carthaginian.
 But there is only one sense in which he is worse; and that is not in being positively worse.
 The Christian is only worse because it is his business to be better.